ljvmiranda921/ljvmiranda921.github.io/research/index.md

 ## Data-centric NLP

 One of the key unlocks for equitable NLP is access to high quality training signals.
-My research aims to discover creative, resourceful, or in Tagalog, ma-*diskarte* ways we can obtain these signals in the face of extreme constraints.
+My research aims to find resourceful, creative&mdash;or as we say in Tagalog, ma-*diskarte*&mdash;ways to obtain these signals despite extreme constraints.
 This involves synthetic data generation [PG-Score, T&uuml;lu3] or cost-efficient annotation [HyPER].

 <!-- What constitutes high-quality data?
 And how can we efficiently and scalably collect them?